 where

-- is the density of the liquid.
+— the density of the liquid.

 Conservation of mass

-The equation of conservation of mass in the liquid volume of the tank has the form:
+The equation of conservation of mass in the volume of the tank liquid has the form:

 where